microsoft/vcpkg-docs/vcpkg/consume/binary-caching-nuget.md

 # Tutorial: Set up a vcpkg binary cache using a NuGet feed

 > [!NOTE]
-> This tutorial uses NuGet feeds hosted in Azure Artifacts but the same instructions can be used for
+> This tutorial uses a NuGet feed hosted in Azure Artifacts but the same instructions can be used for
-> other NuGet feed providers, for example: GitHub Packages, with minimal changes.
+> other NuGet feed providers, for example: GitHub Packages, with some changes.

 vcpkg supports using NuGet package feeds to upload and restore binary packages in a convenient way.